CVUA-RRW/FooDMe/docs/userguide/database.md

 ## Additonal files

 In addition to the nucleotide collection, several taxonomy definition files are nescessary.
-These are easy to get from the NCBI servers and can be used with other sources.
+These are available from the NCBI servers and can be used with other sources.

 !!! warning